-And then make sure that you have that point linked to you as a candidate.
+Then, make sure that you have that point linked to you as a candidate.
 It’s not enough to say you want to work for a Law firm because they are experts in company law, if you don’t then say that you have always excelled in company law and so feel it is a strong fit.

 Research the sector:

 To prepare you need to read analysis and opinion pieces in Irish and International publications in the run up to the interview.
-And remember that every candidate is going to be discussing the major events of the time.
+Remember that every candidate is going to be discussing the major events of the time.
 Try to be different.
 Think of different issues to discuss and find new angles on the most popular issues.

 Be ready for questions